Moravské Budějovice: Sights

 The Moravské Budějovice Castle was built for Count Rudolf Jindřich Schaumburk in the Renaissance style in the second half of the 17th century.
-Today it houses a museum of crafts, and castle stables are used for cultural purposes.
+Today it houses a museum of crafts.
+The former castle stables are used for cultural purposes.

 The historic centre contains several valuable burgher houses.
-Notable is the town hall, a Renaissance structure with Neoclassical elements.
+Notable is the town hall, which is a Renaissance building with Neoclassical elements.

 The Church of Saint Giles is the landmark of the town.
 Originally it was probably a Romanesque structure from the first half of the 13th century.
 It was baroque rebuil and the 50 m high tower was added in 1714.
 The tower is open to the public as a lookout tower.
 The Chapel of Saint Michael next to the church is originally a Romanesque rotunda from the 13th century.
 Its lower part served as an ossuary.

 The Baroque building of the rectory dates from 1779.
 The rectory complex contains fragments of the town fortifications, including a bastion and a gate.